cryspen/hpke-rs/Readme.md

 This crate does not implement the cryptographic primitives used itself.
 Instead it expects an implementation of the [HpkeCrypto] trait.

-Because [Evercrypt] does not support all platforms and algorithms at this point it is possible to use an alternative cryptography backend.

 [maturity-badge]: https://img.shields.io/badge/maturity-beta-orange.svg?style=for-the-badge
 [github-actions-badge]: https://img.shields.io/github/workflow/status/franziskuskiefer/hpke-rs/Build%20&%20Test?label=build%20%26%20tests&logo=github&style=for-the-badge
 [github-actions-link]: https://github.com/franziskuskiefer/hpke-rs/actions/workflows/rust.yml?query=branch%3Amain